21 Tips for 21st Century Resumes

 14. Avoid the first person (“I did”, “my”, etc.).
 Today’s resumes are business documents.

 15. When submitting your resume, always follow employers’ application instructions, especially when applying online.

 16. When applying to websites, read instructions to see which resume formats are permitted by the ATS in use – these systems can be picky!

 17. Consider using “plain text” documents when applying through websites.
 Plain text always works with websites!

 18. Remember that applicant tracking systems search for employers’ names before looking for your job titles, so list the employer first – it makes a difference.

 19. Applicant tracking systems also look for the words “WORK EXPERIENCE” – that’s an important phrase to use!

-20. Use PDF files for email (but not for websites, unless requested).
+20. Use PDF files for emails (only use on websites if requested).

 21. Print resumes on resume paper (white, cream, tan, light gray).